akamai/repository.js/README.md

 * Creating, reading, updating and deleting Repository objects.
 * Reading, writing, and deleting seed data.
+* Now with support for a web context!

 All methods follow the Node.js convention of accepting a callback with the signature `function(error, response)`.
 A promise-based API is also available (see below).